neozhang/you-and-your-research/README.md

 -   [x] Add URL as a frontmatter property
 -   [x] Clean up the Jina Reader mess
 -   [ ] Consider dark mode for styles
+-   [x] Develop the GenerateCards module
+-   [ ]Improve the prompt for GenerateCards